Renault Kangoo Z.E. van performance, top speed, motor

 - 2Range, battery & chargingDevelopments have boosted the Renault Kangoo Z.E.’s range, but charging options are restricted

-- 4Electric motor, drive & performance - currently readingThere’s enough power for the Renault Kangoo Z.E. around town, but it’s anything but fast
+- 4Performance, motor & drive - currently readingThere’s enough power for the Renault Kangoo Z.E. around town, but it’s anything but fast